ayushganguli1769/codeutsava/README.md

 <li>Most people, especially those who have not actually studied and researched about mental health, cannot gauge the broad scope and entirety of it.
 As a result, there is a lot of misinformation and widely believed myths and stigmas about mental health.
 It is essential to bust these myths before we can begin to envision a mentally healthy society.</li>

 <li>Efforts to maintain a balanced and healthy relationship with people who have panic or anxiety attacks begin with being thoroughly informed about them.
 Further, there are some tips and advice that people can follow to help a loved one dealing with panic or anxiety attacks.</li>

+<li>An eating disorder is a mental illness depicting an unhealthy relationship with your food.
+This may be eating too much in one sitting or too little food.
+Anyone can develop an eating disorder.
+It doesn’t matter what your age, gender, cultural or racial background is.</li>
 </ul>